 Culinary school is a serious commitment of time, energy and money.
-But if you have talent and passion for cooking, culinary school could be a career move for you.
+But if you have enough resourcefulness and passion for cooking, culinary school can be a smart career move anyway.
 To add some perspective, you many want to stop and think about what others before you have done.
-Consider the careers of some of these world-famous chefs.
+Consider the unexpected careers of these inspirational chefs.

 Ming Tsai spent his junior summer away from his undergraduate work to attend a culinary school in Paris.
-After cooking under renowned pastry chef Pierre Herme and Sushi Master Kobayashi, Tsai earned his master's degree in hotel administration and hospitality marketing back in the U.S. These experience may have helped to prepare him for the immediate and enduring success of his award-winning restaurant Blue Ginger.
+After cooking under pastry chef Pierre Herme and sushi master Kobayashi, Tsai went back to the U.S., where he earned his master's degree in hotel administration and hospitality marketing.
+These experiences may have helped him kick off the enduring success of his award-winning restaurant Blue Ginger.

 Anthony Bourdain is a New York chef who went to one of the most famous culinary schools in the country.
 Some highlights of his distinctive career include his international bestseller and its insider's take in "Kitchen Confidential: Adventures in the Culinary Underbelly" and his Emmy award-winning television series "No Reservations," where he scours the culinary arts world in search of edible adventures.

 You don't need to have ambitions of being a world-famous chef to start a culinary arts degree program.
 However, with the skills and knowledge such a program can teach you, who knows what might happen?
 Perhaps you might be the next chef we're scrambling to feature on this very page.